xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client/src/xsens_mti_ros2_driver/README.txt

     - C++11

 Building:
-    - Copy xsens_ros2_mti_driver folder into your colcon workspace 'src' folder, if you have the RTK GNSS/INS sensor model like MTi-8 or MTi-680/680G, please also copy the ntrip folder.
+    - Copy xsens_ros2_mti_driver folder and ntrip folder(for MTi-680(G)/MTi-8 only) into your colcon workspace 'src' folder, if you have the RTK GNSS/INS sensor model like MTi-8 or MTi-680/680G, please also copy the ntrip folder.
         Make sure the permissions are set to o+rw on your files and directories.
         $ sudo chmod -R o+rw xsens_ros2_mti_driver/